UK weather: Trains cancelled as Hurricanes Nigel and Lee bring heavy rain and winds

 Heavy winds are due to continue to cause disruption throughout the day and the met office also says that heavy rain will likely persist in the UK throughout the weekend.

-Remnants of Hurricane Nigel and Lee sweeps across the UK
+Predicted path of Hurricane Nigel as it cross the Atlantic

+Hurricane Nigel initially formed in the centre of the Atlantic on Saturday but quickly picked up power, developing into a Category 1 hurricane on Monday morning.

+Below you can see the latest path prediction of the storm as it makes it’s way over the Atlantic Ocean to Britain.

-Britain was hit by torrential rain and winds overnight through to this morning as the remnants of Hurricane Nigel sweep across the UK.
+Hello and welcome to our live blog as the remnants of Hurricane Nigel sweep across the UK, bringing with it torrential rain and winds.

-The Category 1 hurricane has arrived in Britain as the UK is still feeling the affects of Hurricane Lee which brought heavy rain earlier this week.
+The Category 1 hurricane arrived in Britain at the same time the UK is still seeing the effects of Hurricane Lee which brought heavy rain earlier this week.

-The met office have issued flood warnings across England, Scotland and Wales in the wake of the extreme weather and warn “properties may flood”.
+The Met Office has issued flood warnings across England, Scotland and Wales because of the extreme weather and warn “properties may flood”.

 The storm initially formed in the centre of the Atlantic on Saturday but quickly picked up power, developing into a Category 1 hurricane on Monday morning.